daandouwe/Thesis/sparsemap/wrap-dynet-python.md

 ```cpp
 Expression sparsemax(const Expression& x) { return Expression(x.pg, x.pg->add_function<Sparsemax>({x.i})); }
 ```
-Again we are delegating all the work to yet some other expression called `Sparsemax` which, upon inspection, is defined in `dynet/nodes.h`. `dynet/nodes.h` simply includes a whole lot of other header files, among which is `dynet/nodes-softmaxes.h`.
+Again we are delegating all the work to yet some other function called `Sparsemax` which, upon inspection, is defined in `dynet/nodes.h`.
+The header `dynet/nodes.h` simply includes a whole lot of other header files, among which is `dynet/nodes-softmaxes.h`.
 In `dynet/nodes-softmaxes.h` we finally recognize a the definition of a Dynet Node:
 ```cpp
 struct Sparsemax : public Node {
   explicit Sparsemax(const std::initializer_list<VariableIndex>& a) : Node(a) {